projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    *hcall_notify_ioreq_finish->resume_vcpu* and makes the vCPU schedule back to *vcpu_thread* to continue its guest execution.

-vCPU Scheduling under flexible CPU sharing
+vCPU Scheduling Under Flexible CPU Sharing
 ******************************************

 To be added.